konsymeonidou/articles-db/README.md

     - Author(s)
     - Tag(s)
     - Keywords (search in abstract and title)
+  - Keyword search can simply check its existence on the abstract and title - feel free to implement any kind of search mechanism you like.
+    - Optional - check out more advanced full text search implementations.
+    Some databases offer such functionality, which usually includes some kind of tokenization and stemming.
   - **Pagination**: The view must be paginated, with a maximum of 100 rows per page.

 - **Download CSV**: Users can download a CSV of articles by providing a list of identifiers or by applying the same filters as when listing articles.